Wasim Akram: If the shooter was so brave, why didn't he face me?

-Pakistan's cricket legend on how his trigger-happy road foe was actually a coward on the streets of Karachi yesterday
+Pakistan's cricket legend Wasim Akram, who was shot at on Wednesday, described his trigger-happy road foe as a coward on the streets of Karachi

 Karachi: It was just an accident when I was coming to the stadium.
 There is lot of rush at this time and I was in the middle lane and a car hit my car from behind.
 I signaled the driver to come to the side but he tried to make a fool and tried to race off which irritated me a lot.